SodhiGurpreet/gurpreet-certificates/README.md

   - FinCrime Detection and Prevention: Money Laundering, Terrorism Financing, CCO and Modern

   # Verrification
-All certificates are availabl in this repository for verification.
+All certificates are available in this repository for verification.